 Function Logs¶

-Via an extensible API, OpenFaaS provides access to function logs via the Gateway API and the CLI.
+Via an extensible API, OpenFaaS Provides access to function logs via the Gateway API and the CLI.
 This provides a simple and consistent way to access function logs regardless of your orchestration provider.

 The faas-cli logs NAME